James G. Mitchell: Career

-From 1971–84 Mitchell was at the Xerox Palo Alto Research Center (PARC) and eventually became a Xerox Fellow.
+From 1971 to 1984 Mitchell was at the Xerox Palo Alto Research Center (PARC) and eventually became a Xerox Fellow.
 In 1980–81, he was Senior Visiting Fellow at the University of Cambridge Computer Laboratory.
 He was head of research and development for Acorn Computers (U.K.), where he managed the development of the first ARM architecture reduced instruction set computer (RISC) chip and was President of the Acorn Research Centre in Palo Alto, California.

 Mitchell joined Sun Microsystems in 1988 and was in charge of the Spring distributed, object-oriented operating system research in Sun Microsystems Laboratories and the SunSoft subsidiary.
 He became Vice President of Technology & Architecture in the JavaSoft Division and then Chief Technology Officer, Java Consumer & Embedded products.
-Later, he was Vice President in charge of Sun Microsystems Laboratories.
+Later, he was vice president in charge of Sun Microsystems Laboratories.
 Subsequently, he became Principal Investigator on the High Productivity Computing Systems (HPCS) program sponsored by the Defense Advanced Research Projects Agency (DARPA) and Sun.
 When Oracle Corporation acquired Sun Microsystems in 2010, he was appointed Vice President of Photonics, Interconnects, and Packaging at Oracle Labs.
 On March 1, 2014, Mitchell retired from Oracle Labs.
 In 2013, he joined the board of directors of the Curci Foundation, which funds research in the life sciences.
 As of December 2021, he remains on the board, and is Science Advisory Board Chairperson.

 Honors

-In 1997, he was awarded the J.W.
-Graham Medal in Computing and Innovation from the University of Waterloo.
+In 1997, he was awarded the J. W. Graham Medal in Computing and Innovation from the University of Waterloo.

-In 2008 he was awarded the Fr.
+In 2008, he was awarded the Fr.
 Norm Choate, CR, Distinguished Alumni Award from St. Jerome's University.